Our Team

 Manolo Perez

-Manolo is a qualified Chartered Accountant with over 20 years financial experience in the University Sector.
-He joined The Data Lab in January 2015 having previously worked at various departments within the University of Edinburgh.
+Manolo is responsible for Legal, HR, IT, Project Management and Finance, closely working with our host’s teams and processes.
+Manolo is a qualified Chartered Accountant in Public Finance with over 25 years of experience in Finance and Operations senior roles in the University Sector.
+He joined The Data Lab in January 2015 having previously worked at various Schools within the University of Edinburgh.

 Heather Thomson